Contacts

 Marine Conservation Volunteer Review

-I’m Ellie, a 19-year-old from North East England and I have come to volunteer with MRCI in Madagascar for 10 weeks.
-Part of the draw to come to Madagascar was the chance to learn some new skills and experience things I have never experienced before.
-Being part of the marine conservation volunteer team here at MRCI has allowed me to do this and has been both more rewarding and challenging than I was expecting.
+I’m Ellie, a 19-year-old from North East England, and this is my marine conservation volunteer review of my 10-week experience with MRCI in Madagascar.
+Part of the draw to come to Madagascar was the chance to learn new skills and experience things I had never done before.
+Being part of the marine conservation volunteer team here at MRCI has allowed me to do this and has been both more rewarding and more challenging than I expected.

 Our sessions are a mix of scuba skills, species point outs and exploring the fringe reefs that surround our little island of Nosy Komba.
 Most sessions end with the swim back to shore as everyone reiterates the events underwater, this time with a verbal narration and justification for their actions, such as the time a fellow volunteer mistook Kyle’s instruction to mean to stop and kneel down therefore dividing our group.
 Needless to say, he was awarded the title of “Dick of The Week”.